ursatile/jsray/08-highlights.md

 {% include_relative examples/08-highlights/modules/shape.js %}
 ```

-Check out the [live demo for this section](examples/08-highlights/index.html) to see two examples of lighting effects in action; one is the code used to draw the image above; the other shows how white spheres react to coloured lights:
+Check out the [live demo for this section](examples/08-highlights/index.html) to see two examples of lighting effects in action; one is the code used to draw the image above; the other shows how white spheres react to colored lights:

 ![image-20220320113806912](assets/images/image-20220320113806912.png)